This article may contain compensated links. Learn more in our disclaimer.

-Reading through forums we understood, that it’s possible.
+Reading through forums we understood, that it’s possible to obtain Russian visa abroad.
 Only not always it’s easy.

 We didn’t even think about it before, but as we understand now, it’s possible, that in some countries it may be easier or harder for you to obtain Russian visa.
 Do your research before if you have more than one option, where to apply for your visa.
 Because, for example, if you are in Cambodia now and it’s not a problem to travel to Thailand, where it’s maybe easier for you to apply for Russian visa, why not go to Thailand?